Frequently Asked Questions (FAQs) - Office of Fair Practices

 2. Who can file a complaint with Maryland Department of Labor's Office of Fair Practices?

-Any Maryland Department of Labor employee, applicant for employment, beneficiary or any other Maryland Department of Labor client who believes that he/she has been subjected to unlawful discrimination prohibited by law.
+Any Maryland Department of Labor employee, applicant for employment, beneficiary, or other Maryland Department of Labor client who believes that they have been subjected to unlawful discrimination prohibited by law.

 3. Can I file a discrimination complaint over the phone?

-When you file a complaint, you must give us your name.
-Your name must appear on the complaint, and it must be signed by you.
+You must provide your legal name when filing a complaint.
+Your name must appear on the written complaint, and it must be signed by you.

-The anti-discrimination laws give you a limited amount of time to file a charge of discrimination.
-In general, you need to file a charge within 180 days from the day the alleged discrimination took place.
+In general, you need to file a charge of discrimination within 1 year from the day the alleged violation occurred.

-No. Although you don't have to be represented by a lawyer during the complaint process, you have the right to have a lawyer or union representative if you want one.
+No. Although legal representation is not required during the complaint process, you have the right to have an attorney or union representative if you choose.

 To withdraw your complaint, you must provide the Office of Fair Practices with a letter requesting to withdraw the complaint.